UniqueAI-Unknown/UniqueAI-Unknown/README.md

-# MIRROR AI Lab
+# Speculo
 Exploring the Foundations of Human Intelligence

 🧠 I am an independent developer, exploring the essence of intelligence.
-MIRROR AI Lab studies Human AI — intelligence that perceives meaning, intent, emotion, and context like humans do.
+I study Human AI — intelligence that perceives meaning, intent, emotion, and context like humans do.

 🪞 MIRROR